Information for Graduating Students

 • An application for graduation must be submitted for the graduating semester, which is the next term, and the application fee must be paid.

-1. the student's name and ID number;
+1. The student's full name and ID number;

 Commencement Ceremonies

 Denton commencement ceremonies are determined based on how many students apply and are certified to participate in commencement.
 The Denton commencement schedule will be determined 6-8 weeks prior to graduation.
 Notification of the commencement schedule will be sent to the graduating student's official TWU email prior to the event.
 Denton Commencement ceremonies are held in Pioneer Hall, located on TWU's main campus at 304 Administration Drive, Denton, TX 76204.
 Pioneer Hall is on Bell Avenue, just north of Administration Drive.
-Please refer to the Denton campus Map for more information.
+Please refer to the Denton campus Map.

 Ceremony Tickets